wethegang/gang-press/_posts/2015-02-15-how-to-start-using-this-blog.md

 #### How to publish a blog post

 Its very easy to create a blog post, Just create a markdown file and place it in "_posts" with a specific name. jekyll will take care of the rest.
-Here I would explain, step by step instructions of doing the above with suitable references.
+Here are the  step by step instructions of doing the above with suitable references.

-1. Create the blog post in [MarkDown](
+1. Create the blog post in [MarkDown](http://daringfireball.net/projects/markdown/)

 2. name the blog posts in this format " YYYY-MM-DD-title-of-the-blog.md ".

-3. Place the blog post in _posts directory of the repository and follow these steps
+3. Place the blog post in _posts directory of the repository and before placing, follow these steps

 * Clone the repository
 {% highlight bash %}